rnolden2/blog/_posts/2014-01-02-introducing-lanyon.md

 <br>
 ### About Me

 Currently a professional sales engineer experienced in project management whose main focus is to ensure premier customer satisfaction.
 I service the aerospace industry, both commercial and defense and utilize Data Science to tackle industry related business problems.
 I'm a self-starter always eager to learn new skills.

 <br>
-<a name="projects"></a>

 ## Projects
 ### Industry-related Projects

-Listed below are a few business-driven projects I have worked on.
+Listed below are a few business-driven <a href="#project_content">projects</a> I have worked on.

 * Price Prediction
 * Customer Clustering